Black August uplifted as alternative Black History Month | News Channel 3-12

 Associated Press writers Aaron Morrison and Terry Tang contributed to this report.

 Almaz Abedje, a native of the D.C. area, is a member of AP’s Video Newsgathering team.
-Follow her on Twitter: https://www.twitter.com/almazabedje.
+Follow her on Twitter at https://www.twitter.com/almazabedje.